Deeparkrish/emp-portfolio/README.md

 </p>

   ## Description
-   An employee portfolio that showcases the various skillsets of an employee using React.This will be a single page application (SPA).
+   An employee portfolio that showcases the various skillsets of an employee using React, that helps an employer looking for candidates with experience building single-page application, sassess whether he/she is  a good candidate for an open position.
+   This will be a single page application (SPA).
    This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).